ShamalLakshan/Car-Rental-System/README.md

 # Car-Rental-System
-A repo containing the car rental system I created using C# for ESOFT DiTEC Final Project when I was 15.
+A repo containing the car rental system I created using C# for the ESOFT DiTEC Final Project when I was 15.

 [Documentation](./Project-Documentation.pdf)